-If you have a mug, a microwave & a spoon you can make this single serving, oil-free One Minute Cinnamon Roll in a Mug.
+If you have a mug, a microwave & a spoon you can make this single serving, oil-free Cinnamon Roll in a Mug.
 It’s so easy & perfect for when those sweet cravings hit & you NEED dessert, like now!

 I’m not a big microwave fan.
 I have one but very rarely use it.
 I am however fascinated by mug cakes.
 I have a sweet tooth and the thought of being able to go from zero to dessert in sixty seconds is extremely appealing!
 I had a taste of this with my Easy Maple Ginger Steamed Pudding a few weeks ago.